ChrisWhealy/wasm_sha256/README.md

 ## Building Locally

-If you wish to run this app locally, clone this repo into some local directory, change into that directory, then:
+If you wish to run this app locally, clone the repo into some local directory, change into that directory, then:

 ```bash
 $ npm run build